vuejs/docs/src/guide/computed.md

 <computed-2 />

-In this case, using the `watch` option allows us to perform an asynchronous operation (accessing an API), limit how often we perform that operation, and set intermediary states until we get a final answer.
+In this case, using the `watch` option allows us to perform an asynchronous operation (accessing an API) and sets a condition for performing this operation.
 None of that would be possible with a computed property.

 In addition to the `watch` option, you can also use the imperative [vm.\$watch API](TODO:../api/#vm-watch).